Illumina/interop/README.md

   8. Visual Studio 12 2013 is not supported for the C# Bindings (Results in heap corruption)
   9. We support .NET Core 2.x or later
   10. Big endian systems are currently not supported
+  11. We do not support compilers earlier than 4.8.x - too many compiler bugs

 SAV Analysis Tab
 ----------------